PacoCasillas/README-file-generator/README.md

 ## Installation

-navigate to URL
+If you are interested, the way to use this generator would be to clone this github repository, using it on your local computer and running the commands in VS or a terminal.

 ## Usage

-fill out corresponding details in console, to generate the README file
+The way to use this generator would be to answer the list of questions, so that the README file can be generated.

 ## License

-The license used in this project is: BSD 2-Clause 'Simplified' License
+The license used in this project is: MIT

 ## How to Contribute

-send an email
+There is no current way to contribute to this assignment

 ## Tests

-I tested by running it multiple times
+I tested by running it multiple times and with different inputs to see if there would be any errors.

 ## Questions